Kong/docs.konghq.com/app/1.2.x/kubernetes-and-service-mesh.md

 kubectl apply -f https://raw.githubusercontent.com/istio/istio/release-1.1/samples/bookinfo/platform/kube/bookinfo.yaml
 ```

-We see that all pods received a Kong sidecar
+We see that all pods received a Kong Sidecar:

 ```
 kubectl get all